XiandaChen/QuRate/README.md

 QuRate is a quality-aware and user-centric frame rate adaptation mechanism to tackle the power consumption issue in immersive video streaming (a.k.a., 360-degree video streaming or VR video streaming) on smartphones, which is described in our recently accepted MMSys 2020 paper:

-Nan Jiang, Yao Liu, Tian Guo, Wenyao Xu, Viswanathan Swaminathan, Lisong Xu, Sheng Wei, QuRate: Power-Efficient Mobile Immersive Video Streaming, ACM Multimedia Systems Conference, to appear, June 2020.
+Nan Jiang, Yao Liu, Tian Guo, Wenyao Xu, Viswanathan Swaminathan, Lisong Xu, Sheng Wei.
+QuRate: Power-Efficient Mobile Immersive Video Streaming.
+ACM Multimedia Systems Conference (MMSys), pp. 99–111, June 2020.

 QuRate optimizes the immersive video power consumption by modeling the correlation between the perceivable video quality and the user behavior.
 Specifically, it builds on top of the user's reduced level of concentration on the video frames during view switching and dynamically adjusts the frame rate without impacting the perceivable video quality.